cyrildiagne/fstq/README.md

   time and from anywhere to help process the queue: For instance you could start processing the queue with your home computer, add your work's computer at night and even add some GPUs from Colab during traffic bursts.
-- **Autoscale remote GPU Workers:** automatically scale up a cluster of remote GPUs in Kubernetes based on the rate of items added/processed.
+- **Autoscale remote GPU Workers:** You can also in parallel automatically scale up a cluster of remote GPUs in Kubernetes based on the rate of items added/processed.
 - **Dynamic batching:** Automatically and dynamically bulk items by batches to accelerate processing.
 - **Only process once:** Guarantee that each item will only be processed once,